By Paola Pascual on Aug 16, 2021 12:45:00 PM

 You might be giving lots of useful information, but if your delivery bombs, so will your presentation.
-You don’t have to become a stand-up comedian to give a talk, but keep your audience on the edge of their seats by including a few jokes, adding funny GIFs, or using attractive images to your slides.
+You don’t have to become a stand-up comedian to give a good presentation, but keep your audience on the edge of their seats by including a few jokes, adding funny GIFs, or using attractive images to your slides.
 Also, remember to include transition phrases to help your audience stay engaged and understand the flow of your presentation.

 7) Leverage your voice

 It might be the most amazing information ever, but if you deliver it with a monotonous voice, it's not going to sound interesting.
-Julian Treasure explains it very well in his TED Talk How to speak so that people want to listen but here are the main takeaways:
+Julian Treasure explains it very well in his TED Talk How to speak so that people want to listen - here are the main takeaways: